 We are currently undertaking a company-wide initiative to update our customer relationship management systems.
-As of November 28, 2015, we have capitalized \$45.3 million related to our CRM project ("Unity 20/20").
+As of February 27, 2016, we have capitalized \$46.8 million related to our CRM project ("Unity 20/20").
 Although we will not deploy this system in fiscal 2016, our future operating results will be impacted by the eventual depreciation of our Unity 20/20 investment.
 In addition, our results from operations are being affected by higher costs related to additional investments in our IT infrastructure, including headcount, to help support Unity 20/20 as well as other technology initiatives.

 A portion of our sales is derived from international markets, including Canada.
-Revenues denominated in currencies other than the U.S. dollar represented approximately 8.1% and 9.0% of total consolidated revenues for the thirteen weeks ended November 28, 2015 and November 29, 2014, respectively.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 8.0% of total consolidated revenues for both the thirteen and twenty-six weeks ended February 27, 2016.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 8.5% and 8.8% of total consolidated revenues for the thirteen and twenty-six weeks ended February 28, 2015, respectively.
 The operating results of our international subsidiaries are translated into U.S. dollars and such results are affected by movements in foreign currencies relative to the U.S. dollar.
 In addition, fluctuations in the Canadian dollar may have an effect on the margins of our Canadian business because a weaker Canadian dollar will increase the cost of merchandise and other operational inputs that are sourced from outside of Canada.
 Our operating results in future years could be negatively impacted by any devaluation, as compared to the U.S. dollar, of the Canadian dollar or any of the currencies of the other countries in which we operate.